OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/datastore-ref/ColoradoHydroBaseRest/ColoradoHydroBaseRest.md

 Properties for each datastore are specified in an accompanying configuration file described below.

-The following illustrates the ColoradoHydroBaseRest datastore configuration file format, which in this example is located in the same folder as the TSTool configuration file and configures a datastore named `ColoradoHydroBaseRest`.
+The following illustrates the ColoradoHydroBaseRest datastore configuration file format and configures a datastore named `HydroBaseWeb`.
-This file is typically copied to `.tstool/datastore` folder under the user's files and edited as needed in order to provide user-specific API key.
+This file is typically copied from installation files to `.tstool/NN/datastores/HydroBaseWeb.cfg` and edited to provide user-specific API key.
 The API Key can be requested from Colorado DWR web services page to increase web service query limits.

 ```